Azure-Samples/Machine-Learning-Operationalization/samples/tensorflow/tutorials/realtime/digit_classification.md

 The following command creates and deploys the model as a real-time web service:

-	$ aml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>
+	$ az ml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>

 Example command for this walkthrough:

-	$ aml service create realtime -r tensorflow-py -f driver.py -m mnist_model.index -m mnist_model.data-00000-of-00001 -m mnist_model.meta -n tensorflowsrvc1
+	$ az ml service create realtime -r tensorflow-py -f driver.py -m mnist_model.index -m mnist_model.data-00000-of-00001 -m mnist_model.meta -n tensorflowsrvc1

-When the service finishes deploying, the AML CLI returns the service URL and service port which you use to call the service.
+When the service finishes deploying, the CLI returns the service URL and service port which you use to call the service.
 If you need to retrieve the URL and port, you can call the ```aml service view``` command.

-	$ aml service view realtime <your service name>
+	$ az ml service view realtime <your service name>

 For information on deploying the web service on an ACS cluster, see the notes section at the end of the walkthrough.